 |•||Loose: Some patients may actually cause teeth to become loosened from grinding while they sleep.|

 Bruxism is often a passing phase, but the damage that it can cause can give a patient lifelong frustration, and very expensive results.
 This can be managed with the creation and wearing of a nightguard.
-If you have painful jaws or teeth, and think you might be clenching or grinding, give us a call at (210) 598-8933 to schedule your consultative appointment.
+If you have painful jaws or teeth, and think you might be clenching or grinding, contact us to schedule your consultative appointment.